Through small collaborative workshops designed to mimic professional writers rooms,

-Learn how to work with agents and managers, how to pitch and strategies to break into the business.
+Business of TV Learn how to work with agents and managers, how to pitch and strategies to break into

-The capstone writing class where you develop the third pilot script for your TV writing portfolio.
+Pilot Three The capstone writing class where you develop the third pilot script for your TV writing

-Revise and polish the writing portfolio that can launch your career as a television writer.
+Revision Revise and polish the writing portfolio that can launch your career as a television

-Work on a show or at a production company, network or studio to get real world experience.
-(Optional)
+Internship Work on a show or at a production company, network or studio to get real world experience.